milvus-io/milvus-docs/site/en/reference/timetravel_ref.md

 When searching in segcore, it obtains a bitmap indicating if the timestamp meets the condition.
 Then, the segcore combines the timestamp bitmap with the other two types of bitmaps, data deletion bitmap and attribute filtering bitmap.
 Finally, a bitmap containing all deletion, attribute filtering, and timestamp information is generated.

-The search implementation for sealed segments and growing segments are slightly different.
-Because all CRUD operations within Milvus are executed in memory.
-For sealed segments, you need to [load collection from disk to memory](search.md#Load-collection) before searching with Time Travel.
-However, for growing segments, you can search or use the Time Travel feature directly.
+All CRUD operations within Milvus are executed in memory.
+Therefore, you need to [load collection from disk to memory](search.md#Load-collection) before searching with Time Travel.

 ### Sealed segment